Master of Arts

 Are you seeking the ability to think critically and communicate well?
 A Master of Arts (MA) from Waikato will teach you the skills to work independently and see a major project through to completion.
 These are characteristics that are highly sought after by employers.

-Enrolling in a MA gives you the opportunity to engage in independent (but supervised) research in one or more of a wide range of Arts subjects.
+Enrolling in an MA gives you the opportunity to engage in independent (but supervised) research in one or more of a wide range of Arts subjects.
 Graduating with an MA provides you with a gateway to a higher research degree or to a wide range of careers.

 Master of Arts under Faculty of Māori and Indigenous Studies

 The recognition of Māori as an official language of Aotearoa has been accompanied by an acknowledgement of tangata whenua issues within the community and society as a whole.
 The ability to be fluent in both Māori and English has become increasingly important within a number of professional areas.
-These areas include: Iwi/hapu development, Education, Medicine, Research, Media, Government and Travel and Tourism.
+These areas include Iwi/hapu development, Education, Medicine, Research, Media, Government and Travel and Tourism.

 You can choose from the following subjects: Māori Language/Te Reo Māori, Maori Cultural Studies/Tikanga Māori, Māori Media and Communication.

 The programmes within the MA host networks and relationships with a diverse range of national and international industry bodies.
-These include, the wider education sector (particularly with secondary schools), linguistic and cultural groups, creative, theatrical and performing groups, embassies, government, business organisations, historical organisations, international organisations, and industrial and professional groups or organisations.
+These include the wider education sector (particularly with secondary schools), linguistic and cultural groups, creative, theatrical and performing groups, embassies, government, business organisations, historical organisations, international organisations, and industrial and professional groups or organisations.

 Music and Theatre Studies, for example, have links directly with the public at large through the Gallagher Academy of Performing Arts.
 History has close links with the New Zealand Historical Association and English with Creative New Zealand and the Fulbright Foundation.